Stage 5 docs

 WARRANTY AND SERVICE

-The Stage 5 amp comes with a limited warranty for the period of one year from the date of new shipment.
+The Stage 5 amp comes with a limited warranty to the original purchaser only for the period of one year from the date of new shipment.
 There is a 90 day limited warranty on tubes and speaker subject to approval.
 Any modification to the amp or abuse will void the warranty.
 Shipping for warranty is the responsibility of the buyer.

 DO NOT return the amp unless you have first obtained an RMA (Return Merchandise Authorization).
 No exceptions!
 You may contact us here:

 -In the case of a return, shipping costs are not refundable.